Protosteloid: Description

 Protosteloid amoebae are capable of making simple fruiting bodies consisting of a cellular stalk topped by one or a few spores.
 These are known as sporocarps.
 All species are microscopic and are typically found on dead plant matter where they consume bacteria, yeasts, and fungal spores.
 Since protostelids are amoebae that make spores, they are considered to be slime molds.

 Protosteloid amoebae are terrestrial, typically found on dead plant matter, including stems and leaves of herbaceous plants, stems and leaves of grasses, bark of living trees, decaying wood and other types of dead plant matter.
 Some species are aquatic; they live on dead plant parts submerged in a pond.
 Others live on the petals of living flowers and on living tree leaves.
 Since protosteloid amoebae eat bacteria, yeasts, and fungal spores in the laboratory, it is thought that they also do this in nature.
 They are thus thought to be predators in decomposer communities.

 Diversity

 Protosteloid development has evolved numerous times in different clades of Amoebozoa, a major clade of mostly amoeboid eukaryotes.
 Three of the major groups of amoebozoans, Discosea, Variosea and Eumycetozoa, have at least some protosteloid members, with Variosea being the more abundant in protosteloids.
 They are entirely absent in Tubulinea, the fourth major group.

 Within Variosea, Cavosteliida is the largest protosteloid group, containing four genera: Cavostelium, Nannostelium, Schizoplasmodiopsis and Tychosporium.
 Another group is Protosteliida, containing the genus Protostelium, the first protosteloid organism to be discovered.
-In Eumycetozoa are the protosteloid genera Protosporangium within Protosporangiida, and Echinostelium and Echinosteliopsis within Myxogastria.
+In Eumycetozoa are the protosteloid genera Protosporangium, Ceratiomyxa and Clastostelium within Protosporangiida, and Echinostelium and Echinosteliopsis within Myxogastria.

 Within Discosea, several orders contain amoebae that have evolved protosteloid development: the genus Luapeleamoeba and the species Acanthamoeba pyriformis in the order Centramoebida; the genus Endostelium in the order Pellitida; the genus Protosteliopsis in the order Vannellida; and the genus Microglomus in the order Dermamoebida.